 Content warning: Explicit and specific discussion of calories and numbers are detailed in this post.

 One-hundred and twenty-two.
 And then, two-hundred and forty-four.
-I find myself disappointed that I don't languidly recall more interesting, useless three letter digits.
+I find myself disappointed that I don't languidly recall more useful three-letter digits.

-I've not eaten, or even thought about eating, a Kinder Bueno bar in over a year.
+I've not eaten, or even thought about eating, a Kinder Bueno bar for over a year.
 In fact, I remember the last time I had dared to let one pass my lips.
-I was alone in the pouring rain, sometime in mid-February, on a footpath somewhere in the Pennines, completely under-prepared and under-dressed for the weather.
+Alone in the pouring rain, sometime in mid-February, on a footpath somewhere in the Pennines, completely under-prepared and under-dressed for the weather.
 My sodden, cold hands could barely open the packet.
-This was marginally before the pandemic really took hold...and I guess, marginally before the woman upstairs had properly made herself comfortable.
+This was marginally before the pandemic really took hold...and I guess, marginally before the woman upstairs had properly made herself comfortable again up there.

-Sometime shortly after that, the Kinder Bueno ended up on anorexia's no-go list, and though significant progress has been made since then, I can't say I've really spent any time considering them since.
-Some things, like Maltesers, Granola and Naan Bread, have oft frequented both my conscious and unconscious rumination.
-Mainly because they sit firmly in the high-high quadrant of my personal taste versus caloric value di-continuum.
+Sometime shortly after, the Kinder Bueno ended up on anorexia's no-go list, and though significant progress has been made since then, I can't say I've really spent any time considering them since.
+Some things, like Maltesers, Granola and Naan Bread, have often frequented both my conscious and unconscious rumination.
+Mainly because they sit all firmly in the high-high quadrant of my personal taste versus caloric value scale.
 In other words, I like them a lot, but they're calorically scary.
 Though, all three I have now though been able to successfully reintroduce, might I add.

-In this dream, a detail had been particularly vivid.
+In the dream, a detail had been particularly vivid.
 There were one-hundred and twenty-two calories in a finger of Kinder Bueno.
 Two-hundred and forty-four if you eat both of the fingers in a pack.
-Oddly specific for someone claiming not to have given this much thought.
+An oddly specific detail for someone claiming not to have given this much thought.

 Naturally, my curious mind wouldn't rest until I'd Googled the calories in a Kinder Bueno, just to see if my subconscious really had picked a random figure out of thin air to make a point.
 No, it turns out.
 One-hundred and twenty two.
 I was bang on.
-After dwelling on the significance of this, I am both impressed, but also horrified.
+After dwelling on the significance of this, I am both impressed and horrified.

 So, I'm sorry if I forget your birthday.
 My head is full of numbers I didn't even realise I knew.
-It's just a shame it's not full of more useful ones.
+It's just a shame it's not full of more useful ones….like birthdays.

 Then I said to myself,